qorix-group/score/docs/platform_management_plan/software_verification.rst

 - :need:`wp__sw_component_fmea` and :need:`wp__sw_component_dfa` for safety-critical parts
 - :need:`wp__feature_fmea` and :need:`wp__feature_dfa` for safety-critical parts

-Each architectural element has at least one test case linked with attribute "fully verified" or multiple test cases with attribute "partially verified".
+Each architectural element has at least one test case linked with attribute ``FullyVerified`` or multiple test cases with attribute ``PartiallyVerified``.

 Coverage of software requirements specifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^